onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 That will have an associated channel that we can use to collect our output!

 #### Reloading Code in Development

-`clojure.tools.namespace.repl/refresh` can be used with this setup to refresh your project.
-Most Clojure editors also have convenient keybindings for this!
+`(clojure.tools.namespace.repl/refresh)` can be used with this setup to refresh your project.
+Many Clojure editors also have convenient keybindings for this!

-Try to run the test, and watch the output of onyx.log in your project root.
+Try to run the test via your editor, or using `(clojure.test/run-tests 'your.test.ns)`, while tailing the output of onyx.log in your project root.

 ### Production
 Running onyx in production just requires building an uberjar and running